Lramseyer/vaporview/CONTRIBUTING.md

 # Data Structures

 The data structures of this extension really are the key to making it work as well as it does.
 So I have outlined a summary of the prominent data structures in this extension, and I will also go over why they're laid out the way they are.

-I'll state the obvious first, and say that VCD is good for really only one thing; and that is being easy enough to understand at first glance, so that fools like myself can take a look at it and think "I could write a waveform viewer.
-How hard can it be?"
-Everything else, it's pretty terrible at.
-It's not memory efficient since it's plaintext, and it's not easily searchable or easily queryable.
-At the end of the day, a waveform dump is a sparsely populated data set.
-It is written in time, but accessed on a per signal basis.

-This means that for VCD files, I have to parse the whole document to extract the waveform data.
-I take a very naiive approach to parsing VCD files, and there is definitely some obvious room for improvement here if anyone wants to give it a shot.
-I wouldn't call it a low hanging fruit, but it's not like you're rewriting LLVM either.

 ## Extension data tree